AP source: US urges Pfizer to apply for under-5 COVID shots

-The company's application was expected to be submitted as soon as Tuesday.
+The company's application is expected to be submitted as soon as Tuesday.

 Early Pfizer data has shown the vaccine — which is administered to younger kids at one-tenth the strength of the adult shot — is safe and produces an immune response.
 But last year Pfizer announced the two-dose shot proved to be less effective at preventing COVID-19 in kids ages 2-5, and regulators encouraged the company to add a third dose to the study on the belief that another dose would boost the vaccine's effectiveness much like booster doses do in adults.